 All funded projects were completed in 2011.
 The District has a small remaining balance in the Measure C account.
 The District has compiled relevant information and made it available to the public on this website.
 Board President Michael Marino has issued the linked statement regarding Measure C expenditures and the Measure C Bond Oversight Committee.
 Similarly, the Governing Board issued the linked statement to clarify some misinformation about recent Measure L2020 and the 2008 Measure C.

+The Bond Oversight Comittee meets annually to review Measure C expenditures.
+The agenda's are posted 72 hours before the meeting in accordance with the California Brown Act.
+Past agendas and minutes may be access on the District website.
 For more information about the Measure C Bond Oversight Committe or if you are interested in serving on Committee, please visit our Bond Oversight Committee Page.

 As required by Proposition 39, the Cold Spring School District ("District") has annually commissioned financial and performance audits of the expenditure of Measure C Bond funds.
 These audits are all available on the District’s website;